Diploma in Psychotherapeutic Counselling | Redlands Counselling and Training

 Work requirements

-The course is aimed at counsellors who have achieved a Level 4 Diploma in Therapeutic Counselling or it’s equivalent.
-It is designed to give learners the knowledge, skills and competencies that they will need so that they can work as self-employed counsellors, in independent practice.
+The course is aimed at counsellors who have achieved a Level 4 Diploma in Therapeutic Counselling or its equivalent.
+Learners will acquire the knowledge, skills and competencies they will need in order to work as self-employed counsellors, in independent practice.
 Learners will also be equipped to take on senior counselling roles in organisational contexts where client assessment, referral and routine evaluation are part of the role.

-In addition, this course may appeal to counsellors who wish to achieve an OPEN UNIVERSITY (OU) Foundation Degree in Counselling.
-Following a partnership agreement between the OU and CPCAB, counsellors with CPCAB Level 4 and Level 5 Diplomas will be able to achieve a Foundation Degree by completing OU modules.
+In addition, this course may appeal to counsellors who wish to achieve an OPEN UNIVERSITY BSC Hons Degree in Counselling.
+The Open University and CPCAB have agreed that counsellors with CPCAB Level 4 and Level 5 Diplomas will be able to achieve a Foundation Degree by completing OU modules.

-Further information is available on the course link at www.cpcab.co.uk
+You will find further information on the course link at www.cpcab.co.uk

 Client hours

-Students must complete a minimum of 60 supervised client hours, and these should be as an independent practitioner.
+Students will need to complete a minimum of 60 supervised client hours, and these should be as an independent practitioner.
 The hours can be gained whilst working privately or as a senior counsellor (with autonomy) in an agency.

 Frequently Asked Questions